 My brother made me laugh out loud when he said a "mug rug" sounded like a bad toupee for an ugly guy.
-Although a great guess, a mug rug is really a mini placemat designed to be able to hold your coffee or tea cup and maybe an extra little treat, or... when placed by your sewing machine, a handy place to jab a few pins and needles as you sew.
-Originally, they came onto the scene as a fun excuse to use up some scraps to make an itty-bitty quilt.
+Although a great guess, a mug rug is really a mini placemat designed to hold your coffee mug or tea cup and maybe an extra little treat, or... when placed by your sewing machine, a handy place to jab a few pins and needles as you sew.
+Originally, they came onto the scene as a fun excuse to use up some scraps by making an itty-bitty quilt.
 We took the mug rug concept a step further by turning it into a hand-sewn greeting card with the addition of our Salutation Strip through the center.
 Cards are a nice thought, but most eventually end up in the garbage can.
-Instead, create a Happy Birthday, Congratulations or I Love You message with a purpose; an every day reminder to the recipient that they have a friend in you!
+Instead, create a Happy Birthday, Congratulations, Thank You or I Love You message with a purpose; an every day reminder to the recipient that they have a friend in you!

 Outdoor dining takes a little creativity in order to keep everything from blowin' in the wind.
 Our darling, durable placemats have built-in pockets to hold flatware and/or napkins.
 Dining in?
 Hooray for the reversible!
 Simply flip over the placemats for whole new look – the back is pocket-free.
 These clever placemats are so quick and easy, you can easily whip up enough for your own table or the entire family reunion in a single weekend.
 You want a substantial fabric for this project: a canvas, heavy cotton duck or an outdoor fabric.
 We went the outdoor fabric route, which worked well and looked great.
 We love the bright, bold designs common in the outdoor category – perfect for casual summer meals.